Compact Japanese Holly

 (Photo courtesy of NetPS Plant Finder)

 Height: 5 feet

 Spread: 6 feet

 A popular and tremendously versatile multi-purpose evergreen shrub with a compact, rounded shape, ideal for massing, hedges and topiary, takes pruning exceptionally well, small leaves add aesthetic value; does best in evenly moist, acidic soils

-Compact Japanese Holly has dark green foliage.
+Compact Japanese Holly has dark green evergreen foliage on a plant with a round habit of growth.
 The small glossy oval leaves remain dark green throughout the winter.
-The flowers are not ornamentally significant.
 It produces black berries from mid fall to late winter.

 Compact Japanese Holly is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Compact Japanese Holly is recommended for the following landscape applications;

 Compact Japanese Holly will grow to be about 5 feet tall at maturity, with a spread of 6 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 40 years or more.
 This is a female variety of the species which requires a male selection of the same species growing nearby in order to set fruit.